day trip to Plymouth Massachussetts

 Another one of the top things to do on your visit to Plymouth is a visit to the Mayflower II.
 The Mayflower II is a full-scale replica of the ship that carried the Pilgrims across the Atlantic.

-The Mayflower is anchored at the Pilgrim Memorial State park and has undergone restorations.
+The Mayflower is anchored at the Pilgrim Memorial State Park and has undergone restorations.
 Visits to the Mayflower II are now open and you can take a tour and see what life was like for the Pilgrims aboard the Mayflower!

 • Hours: 7 days a week | 9:00 a.m. – 5:00 p.m.